figaw/praqma.com/_training/jenkins-plugins.md

 ---
 title:    Jenkins CI Plugin Development
 duration: One day
 level:    Software developers with some Java experience
-caption:  Use this training to jump start your Jenkins CI Plugin development
+caption:  Use this training to jump-start your Jenkins CI Plugin development
 type:     Plenty of hands-on exercises that familiarizes you with the Jenkins CI object model and the most commonly used extension points
 location: Copenhagen, Stockholm, Oslo - or on-site
 avatar:   /images/training/jciplugindev.jpg